Working to End Violence Against Native American Women

 SACRED HOOP COALITION

-Sacred Hoop Tribal Domestic Violence Coalition organizes to raise the voices of Native women throughout Minnesota, building the capacity of survivors, advocates, Native organizations, and victim service providers to end intimate partner violence against American Indian women.
+Sacred Hoop Tribal Domestic Violence Coalition organizes to raise the voices of Native relatives throughout Minnesota, building the capacity of survivors, advocates, Native organizations, and victim service providers to end intimate partner violence against American Indian relatives.

 TECHNICAL ASSISTANCE PROJECT

-Mending the Sacred Hoop Technical Assistance Project (MSH-TA) provides training and technical assistance to Tribes to support them in their efforts to address domestic and sexual violence against women in their communities.
+Mending the Sacred Hoop provides training and technical assistance to Tribes to support them in their efforts to address domestic/sexual violence, sex trafficking victims and our missing and murdered relatives in their communities.

 OUR STAFF